Bayesian Analyses - Effective Reporting

 What was the prior probabilities set at.
 As noted above we set our priors to be this, including some justification:

-The prior distributions were set so that the intercept was a normal distribution with a beta coefficient corresponding to the log odds corresponding to a 56% probability of an automatic transmission (\(\beta = 0.241\); based on worldwide automobile statistics), with a relatively wide standard deviation of 5.
-For the prior effects of weight on transmission type we used normally distributed priors with a mean of zero and a standard deviation of 5.
+The prior on the intercept was a normal distribution centered at the log-odds of a manual transmission corresponding to a 44% global manual-transmission share (\(\beta = -0.241\); based on worldwide automobile statistics), with a wide standard deviation of 5.
+For the prior on the effect of weight we used a normal distribution with mean zero and a standard deviation of 5 on the log-odds scale.

 Formal Specification of the Likelihood Function